logo

 Initial Premium + Initial Bonus + Annual Interest Credits (with multiplier) - Withdrawals from your annuity

-The BAV is grown through two ways:
+The BAV is grown in two ways:

 1. Initial Bonus: Starting year one, a BAV Bonus is applied to every dollar paid in the first 12 months.
 This is an immediate increase to your BAV, which is used to calculate lifetime income payments and benefits.
 The Initial Bonus percentage at the time of writing this article is 35%.